 Effects on cardio-vascular system

 With regards to heart and blood vessels, air pollutants are deposited in clogs in our vessels and hence increase the risk of a vessel bursting open, stroke (death of brain cells due to lack of oxygen) and heart attack (death of heart muscles due to lack of blood supply) and many more.
 Air pollution increases the risk of atherosclerosis (plague build up in arteries), hence a high blood pressure and other cardio-vascular diseases thus placing an individual into the “vulnerable” category and then the individual will be more susceptible to effects like ischemia symptoms, strokes, arrhythmias even after a short-term exposure of just few hours to few weeks (Brook, R.D. et. al. 2010).

-Effects on liver
+Effects on the liver and kidneys

-Effects on kidneys Like liver, kidneys have been overlooked.
-Kidneys, like liver, process blood and excrete wastes and toxins.
 However, some toxins and wastes remain inside the kidneys.
 Indoor and other air pollution increases the risks of chronic kidney disease, kidney failure (Bowe et.al.
 2017).
 Study by Benjamin Bowe et.al (2017) found that even small exposure has adverse effects and the scientists have even found a relationship between pollutants concentrations below accepted norms and kidney disease (Bowe et.al 2017).